JoLandry/AudigaMe/README.md

 **Delete Audio Files or Playlists**
 Clean up your library by removing unneeded audio files or entire playlists

-**Data Visualization**
-Click on audios in the app to select them and see information about them

 **REST API**
-A clean and extendable HTTP API allowing interaction with all backend features
+A clean and extendable HTTP API allowing interaction with all backend features and metadata vizualisation

 ---